hientran-sudo/HumanAI.github.io/README.md

 # 1/28/23:

 # Work on the research paper is ongoing.
 The data for the project is still being refined.
 AUC (area_under_curve) has now been added to the results, therefore these results will be added to the paper as another important contribution.

+# 2/4/23

+# The publications are being finalized for the conference.
+Abstracts are being prepared for two different conferences.
+The data that has been worked on is now completed.